-Sir: -- You have been appointed Junior Warden of this Encampment, and it gives me pleasure to invest you with the badge of your office.
-It is an Eagle and Flaming Sword.
+Six: - You have been appointed Junior Warden of this En-

+badge of your office.
+It is an Eagle and Flaming Sir rd.
 The Eagle was a component part of the Cherubim, and denoted wisdom and sublimity.
 Your Jewel is therefore to denote, that the Sword should never be drawn but at the dictates of wisdom, nor employed but in the defence of the sublime principles of religion, justice, and humanity.

 Your station is at the North West angle of the Triangle, and, when in line, on the left of the third division.
 Your duty is to attend weary pilgrims travelling from afar, accompany them on their journey, answer all questions for them, and finally, by permission of the Most Eminent Grand Commander, to introduce them into the asylum.
-You will be careful that they are furnished with sandals, staff, and scrip, and that, as children of humility, they are so prepared to perform their pilgrimage here, that, persevering with courage and constancy in the great duties of life, they may finally gain admission into the asylum above, there to enjoy the honors and rewards which await the valiant Soldiers of the Cross.
+You will be careful that they are furnished with sandals, staff, and scrip, and that, as children of humility, they are so prepared to perform their pilgrimage here, that, persevering with courage and constancy in the great duties of life, they may finally gain admission into the asylum above, there to enjoy the honors and rewards which await the valuant Soldiers of the Cross.